denizOgut/Software-Notes/OCP Oracle® Certified Professional Java SE 17 Developer Study Guide Exam 1Z0-829 Notes.md

 public class Meerkat { } // DOES NOT COMPILE
 ```

 There are two problems here.
 One is that the package and import statements are reversed.
 Although both are optional, package must come before `import` if present.
 The other issue is that a field attempts a declaration outside a class.
 This is not allowed.
 Fields and methods must be within a class.
 ## Creating Objects

-an object is an instance of a class
 ### Calling Constructors

-To create an instance of a class, all you have to do is write new before the class name and add parentheses after it.
+To create an instance of a class, all you have to do is write ``new`` before the class name and add parentheses after it.

 ```java
 Park p = new Park();